Achievable logoAchievable logo

 Conservative forces

-A force that does not dissipate energy as heat, sound, or light is known as a conservative force.
-Work done by these forces depends only on the initial and final positions, not on the path taken.
-Such forces are associated with potential energy; for example, a spring stores energy as spring potential energy, and gravity stores energy as gravitational potential energy.
+A force that does not dissipate energy as heat, sound, or light is called a conservative force.
+Work done by a conservative force depends only on the initial and final positions, not on the path taken.
+Conservative forces are associated with potential energy.
+For example, a spring stores energy as spring potential energy, and gravity stores energy as gravitational potential energy.

 Electromagnetic forces also fall into this category.